PhillP/PropertyGraph.jl/README.md

 PropertyGraph.jl is a Julia package for creating and querying graph data structures.
 A Graph consists of Vertices connected by Edges.
 Vertices and Edges each have properties, an identifier and optionally a reference to any arbitrary object so that existing objects can be organised into graphs.

+## Documentation

+The primary documentation for PropertyGraph.jl is the [wiki](https://github.com/PhillP/PropertyGraph.jl/wiki) which contains guidance, instructions and examples.

+## Inspiration

+There are various sources of inspiration for this package, including the [Gremlin](https://github.com/tinkerpop/gremlin/wiki) graph traversal language for the JVM.

 ## Querying

 Querying in PropertyGraph.jl is performed by: